-- a.
-In accordance with the Administrative Code derived from the State of Illinois EMS legislation, inspections may be conducted at any time at any EMS Agency by I.D.P.H. officials, the EMS Medical Director and/or the EMS System Manager/Coordinator. - b.
-At the time of these inspections, the respective EMS System Manager/Coordinator shall file a report on the results of the inspection with the EMS Medical Director (EMSMD).
-If remedial action is necessary, the EMS System Coordinator and/or EMSMD shall decide what shall be required to bring the vehicle or agency into compliance. - c.
-Each transport agency will be notified by the EMS of the date and time of annual inspection. - d.
-Any system modification for replacement vehicles will require an IDPH inspection. - e.
-It is the responsibility of the agency to pay any fees to IDPH upon completion of inspection.
-Payment can be made at the following website: LLDOH EMS Master (illinois.gov).
-While vehicle licenses are issued for a 4-year period, they still require yearly inspections and fees - f.
-All non-transport agencies will perform yearly self-inspection every February.
-The EMS office may inspect non-transport vehicles at their discretion. - g.
-Each EMS Agency (FR, BLS, ILS, ALS) is required to complete routine inspection to ensure compliance.
+- A. In accordance with the Administrative Code derived from the State of Illinois EMS legislation, inspections may be conducted at any time at any EMS Agency by I.D.P.H. officials, the EMS Medical Director and/or the EMS System Coordinator. - B. At the time of these inspections, the respective EMS System Coordinator shall file a report on the results of the inspection with the EMS Medical Director (EMSMD).
+If remedial action is necessary, the EMS System Coordinator and/or EMSMD shall make a determination of what shall be required to bring the vehicle or agency into compliance. - C. Each EMS Agency (FR, BLS, ILS, ALS) is required to complete routine inspection to ensure compliance.